cloudfoundry-attic/cf-abacus/test/smoke/process-usage/README.md

-abacus-cf-smoke
+abacus-process-usage-smoke-test
 ===

-`abacus` recurrent smoke test.
+`abacus` recurrent smoke test (process usage)

 In order to run the test locally, you need the following environment variables set: